The Missing Chums: Plot summary (revised edition)

 Returning home, the boys frighten their Aunt Gertrude with their costumes.
 (Aunt Gertrude is a recurring character in the series.)
 Soon the boys are off to the costume party on their motorcycles.
 On the way they realize that the bank is being robbed.
 They follow the criminals until they lose them at the docks, where they hop into a boat and escape into the fog.

 After notifying the United States Coast Guard, the boys gain permission from Chief Collig to search for the criminals in the Sleuth, but the boys discover the Sleuth has been stolen.
 The boys search for the bank robbers in Tony Prito's boat, the Napoli, but are unable to find them in the thickening fog.
 The boys return home, explain to their father everything they saw at the bank and during the chase, and then head out to the costume party.

 The next day the boys awaken to learn that Chet Morton and Biff Hooper never made it home from the party.
 The boys not only have to learn who stole the Sleuth, but where their missing friends went, and who robbed the bank.
 As the story develops the boys learn that expensive radios that may have been stolen are turning up.

+The Hardys come up with a plan to trap the kidnappers.
+They confront the criminals at a store, but are then kidnapped themselves.
+Stark and Nick overpower, tie and gag them.
+The boys are driven to a shack.
+They manage to escape, in a spectacular sequence involving a fire.

 Lastly, a hermit on a tiny island with a shotgun threatens the boys.
-Soon they rescue their friends and escape.
-The book ends saying that Frank and Joe would soon start a new case "in the near future while Hunting for Hidden Gold."'
+While trying to find Chet and Biff, Joe and Jerry are captured and tied up in a cave.
+Soon Frank and the others rescue their friends and escape.
+The book ends saying that Frank and Joe would soon start a new case "in the near future while Hunting for Hidden Gold."